-For all UC Davis logos, please email Doug Kouba: dkouba@ucdavis.edu or visit: http://trademarks.ucdavis.edu/logos.html
+For all UC Davis logos, please email Jeff Heiser: icheiser@ucdavis.edu and visit the Sport Club Identity Guidelines

 All variances of names and visual representations of the University of California, Davis, are considered UC Davis "trademarks."
 The marks include any trademark, service mark, name, logo, insignia, seal, design, or other symbol or device associated with or referring to UC Davis.
 The University owns these trademarks and carefully manages their commercial use.
 Sport Clubs may use any of the University's logos or marks after receiving approval from the Trademark Licensing Coordinator.
 Direct all requests to use University logos or marks through the Sport Clubs Office.
 Allow at least one week for approval.